 Review the Top Five Tips to Prepare for Virtual Recruiting to begin to build your plan.

-- Use online resources like Vault to learn more about industries, organizations and positions.
+- Use online resources like Firsthand to learn more about industries, organizations and positions.

 - Attend employer information sessions on campus to make connections and hear directly from representatives.